 🏡 Accommodation in Hanoi:

-Hanoi offers a wide range of accommodation from cheap hostels, guesthouses and even luxury hotels.
+Hanoi offers a wide range of accommodation from cheap hostels, guesthouses and even expensive luxury hotels or homestays.
 If you are traveling alone it is not a problem to find a private room in a good hotel in Hanoi for 10 USD with breakfast.
 A very good double room you can pay from 7 – 15 USD / pp, luxury private room about 35 USD and higher… You can also stay at the Noi Bai International Airport, there are many hotels and guesthouses, find them on Agoda.

 📷 Places of Interest in Hanoi:

 • Ngoc Son Temple (on the small island of Hoan Kiem Lake, Huc bridge)

 • Water Puppet Theatre at Hoan Kiem Lake (Lake of the Returned Sword)

 • One Pilar Pagoda (one of the oldest pagoda in Hanoi)